Did Julie Plec Tease A ‘Vampire Diaries’ Boarding School Spinoff?

 The Vampire Diaries just ended and its spinoff, The Originals, is about to begin Season 4.
-Both shows have loyal fans and everyone is wondering about the ending of the vampire series starring Paul Wesley and Ian Somerhalder.
+Both shows have loyal fans, and everyone is wondering about the ending of the vampire series starring Paul Wesley and Ian Somerhalder.
 Was there a reason the boarding school doors were left open?
 In a recent interview, executive producer Julie Plec teased that the open doors were intentional.
 Now, some people are wondering if there will be another spinoff, this one focusing on the school.
 What did Plec have to say about it?

 Possible spoilers for TVD Season 7 finale are below.
 If you have not seen how the show ended, then you might not want to continue reading.